 What can I find in INKA?

 INKA presents a wide range of exemplary real-life models from German higher education institutions and non-university research institutions in a searchable database format.
-Making equal opportunity a sustainable reality in the research community requires a comprehensive concept for gender justice and increasing the proportion of women at all levels of academia.
-INKA provides a structured information base for all research institutions and in particular equal opportunity officers, showcasing ways in which equal opportunity concepts can be implemented and refined in practice.
-It provides you with ideas and inspiration for the design of your equal opportunity objectives or policies.
-It reveals the latest developments and trends in equal opportunity at German higher education institutions and research institutions.
+Making gender equality a sustainable reality in the research community requires a comprehensive concept for gender justice and increasing the proportion of women at all levels of academia.
+INKA provides a structured information base for all research institutions and in particular gender equality officers, showcasing ways in which gender equality concepts can be implemented and refined in practice.
+It provides you with ideas and inspiration for the design of your gender equality objectives or policies.
+It reveals the latest developments and trends in gender equality at German higher education institutions and research institutions.
 Information about searching in INKA, the different online views and output formats can be found here.

 What kind of models are included in INKA?

 GESIS – Leibniz Institute for the Social Sciences (GESIS) researches and checks the gender equality measures contained in INKA and makes the final decision on inclusion in the database.
 Research is based on the ranking of higher education institutions by gender aspects, which is published every two years by Dr. Andrea Löther, Deputy Director of CEWS, thus constituting a very up-to-date basis for research.
 Measures undertaken by higher education institutions, which are classified in ranking groups one to four, are taken into account.
 Measures undertaken by non-university research institutions are not researched independently.
 Only measures that are independently reported by the research institutions are checked.